jidongxiao/CSCI1200-DataStructures/lectures/10_linked_lists/README.md

 }
 ```

-- If the input linked list chain contains n elements, what is the order notation of this implementation of
+- Play this [animation](https://jidongxiao.github.io/CSCI1200-DataStructures/animations/lists/push_back/index.html) to see how push_back works.

-push back?
+- If the input linked list chain contains n elements, what is the order notation of this implementation of push_back?

 ## 10.12 Inserting a Node into a Singly-Linked List